-With the last item accounted for, the clerk cheerfully rang up the final total: $43.32.
-That’s right, $43.32.
+After the last item crossed the scanner, the clerk cheerfully announced the final total: $43.32.

-So I got to wait.
-And wait.
-Then I got to wait some more when the cashier called the manager over to take all the loose change away to wherever loose change goes when it isn’t sitting in a Ziploc bag inside the nice lady’s purse.
+Then I had to wait even longer while the cashier called the manager over to take away the loose change — so he could send it to wherever loose change normally goes when it isn’t being hoarded by the nice lady.

-In fact, if she had thought to convert the change to an Albertsons gift card she could have even avoided the 9.8 percent fee Coinstar normally charges for its service.
+In fact, if she had thought to convert her change into a gift card she could have even avoided the 9.8% fee Coinstar normally charges for its service.
 That’s right; Coinstar waives the fee if you choose to donate the money to charity or change your coins into an eCertificate or gift card from more than two dozen companies including Lowe’s, Starbucks, Amazon, and even iTunes.

-Even so, I think the 9.8 percent fee is more than reasonable for people looking to convert large amounts of small change into easily spendable bills.
+Even so, I think the 9.8% fee is more than reasonable for people looking to convert large amounts of small change into easily spendable bills.
 For example, last month my daughter Nina paid $1.98 to convert $20.21 worth of pennies, nickels, and dimes into paper currency.

 Photo Credit: jswieringa